nahmedraja/GASAL2/README.md

 # GASAL2

 GASAL2 is an easy to use CUDA library for DNA/RNA sequence alignment algorithms.
-Currently it the following sequence alignment functions.
+Currently it supports the following sequence alignment functions.
 - Local alignment without start position computation.
 Gives alignment score and end position of the alignment.
 - Local alignment with start position computation.
 Gives alignment score and end and start position of the alignment.
 - Semi-global alignment without start position computation.
 Gives score and end position of the alignment.